-Neil is writer and executive producer for a new action adventure series for NBC about the golden age of pirates.
+Neil is writer and executive producer for a new action adventure series for NBC about the golden age of pirates starring John Malkovich.

 NEW YORK CITY — May 14, 2012 — From the award-winning creator of “Luther,” Neil Cross, and successful producing team of Walter Parkes and Laurie MacDonald (“Gladiator,” “Men in Black,” “The Ring”) comes an extraordinary action-adventure series “Crossbones” — with an unexpected moral center where one can’t be sure whether the pirates or the British crown are the villains.

-It’s 1715 on the Bahamian island of New Providence, the first functioning democracy in the Americas, where the diabolical pirate Edward Teach, aka Blackbeard, reigns over a rogue nation of thieves, outlaws and miscreant sailors.
+It’s 1715 on the Bahamian island of New Providence, the first functioning democracy in the Americas, where the diabolical pirate Edward Teach, aka Blackbeard (John Malkovich), reigns over a rogue nation of thieves, outlaws and miscreant sailors.
 Part shantytown, part marauder’s paradise, this is a place like no other on earth – and a mounting threat to international commerce.

-Parkes and MacDonald serve as executive producers.
-Cross will write and also executive-produce the series.
+The ten-episode series is currently in production with Parkes and MacDonald serving as executive producers.
+Cross is writer and also executive-produces the series.
 Ted Gold (“Three Rivers”) also is an executive producer.
-The series will be produced by Parkes/MacDonald Productions; Georgeville Television (GVTV), Reliance Entertainment/Motion Picture Capital’s new TV Studio; and Universal Television.
+The series will be produced by Parkes/MacDonald Productions.